 About Choptank Electric Cooperative

-Choptank Electric, a Touchstone Energy Cooperative, is a not-for-profit, member-owned, electric distribution Co-op serving approximately 53,000 residential, commercial, and industrial members in all nine counties on Maryland's Eastern Shore.
+Choptank Electric, a Touchstone Energy Cooperative, is a not-for-profit, member-owned, electric distribution Co-op serving approximately 56,000 residential, commercial, and industrial metered accounts in all nine counties on Maryland's Eastern Shore.

 Choptank Electric has 10 board seats.
 One seat represents each county for which is served by Choptank Electric along with one additional seat which represents the Ocean Pines District.
 The Board of Directors is elected on a three-year term basis at the Annual Meeting.